-- The mirror server host must have several GB of storage available. - The firewall allows all cluster nodes (the servers on which you want to install HDP) to access this server. - If your mirror host uses SLES, execute the following command to install the required packages:
+- The mirror server host must have several GB of storage available. - The firewall allows all cluster nodes (the servers on which you want to install HDP) to access this server. - If your mirror host uses SLES, execute the following command to install these required additional packages: